-6.51.2.
+6.53.2.
 Contents of Psmisc

-Installed programs: fuser, killall, peekfd, pstree, and pstree.x11 (link to pstree)
+Installed programs: fuser, killall, peekfd, prtstat, pstree, and pstree.x11 (link to pstree)

-fuser Reports the Process IDs (PIDs) of processes that use the given files or file systems killall Kills processes by name; it sends a signal to all processes running any of the given commands peekfd Peek at file descriptors of a running process, given its PID pstree Displays running processes as a tree pstree.x11 Same as pstree, except that it waits for confirmation before exiting
+fuser Reports the Process IDs (PIDs) of processes that use the given files or file systems killall Kills processes by name; it sends a signal to all processes running any of the given commands peekfd Peek at file descriptors of a running process, given its PID prtstat Prints information about a processpstree Displays running processes as a tree pstree.x11 Same as pstree, except that it waits for confirmation before exiting

-6.52.
+6.54.
 Shadow-4.1.4.2